smgutstein/DNN_Expts/make_datasets/README.txt

-Files in this directory exist to mkedatasets useable for transfer expts.
+Files in this directory exist to make datasets useable for transfer expts.
 First, they split datasets into source and target datasets.
 It will also make smaller subsets of target datasets, to reduce them to a specified number of samples per class (SPC).
 Finally, it will create the modules needed to load the resulting datasets.